miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 sort_order: 1
 ---

+## Introduction

+Have you ever felt like you were stuck in a rut with your Git workflow?
+Like you were limited to a single, linear timeline, unable to easily explore different versions of your code or experiment with new features without the risk of introducing bugs?
+That's how I felt for years, until I finally took the plunge and learned how to use branching and cherry-picking.

+### What You'll Learn

+In this article, I'll share my journey of discovering the power of Git's non-linear capabilities.
+I'll explain how I learned to "hop" between different timelines, cherry-pick the changes I want, and even use branches as a way to explore older commits and experiment with new features.

+### Who This is For

+Whether you're a Git newbie or a seasoned pro, I hope this article will inspire you to take your Git skills to the next level.
+So come along with me on this adventure, and let's unlock the full potential of Git together!

+---

+## Jumping Into Today's Work

 I've got to live with these decisions forever, or at least for a good long time.
 So let's get them right.
 Here's my Pipulate class starting point: